-On entry into Nursery and/or Reception, and at the end of Reception class, children are assessed in seven main areas of learning.
-In our school teachers assess children's learning in a number of ways: through observation, discussion, questioning, assessing children's written work and through formal testing.
+On entry into and at the end of Reception class, children are assessed in seven main areas of learning.
+Year 1 children are assessed in phonics and there are formal assessments known as SATs at the end of year 2 and 6.

+Teachers assess children's learning in a number of ways: through observation, discussion, questioning, assessing children's written work and through formal testing.
 Children are also encouraged to respond to their own and other's learning.

 At the end of each year you will be given a report on the progress your child has made.
 There will also be comments on general attitude, attendance and behaviour within school.